January 27, 2023 | View All Stories

 Why Reaching the Turkic World is Strategic to Completing the Great Commission

 Looking through the 10/40 Window, we discover the Turkic world.
-This region is strategic to completing Christ’s Great Commission because it contains 341 unreached people groups from multiple ethnicities with a total population of nearly 195 million.
+This region is strategic to completing Christ’s Great Commission.
+It contains 341 unreached people groups from multiple ethnicities with a total population of nearly 195 million.

 Although the country of Turkey has the largest population of Turkic peoples, not all Turkic peoples come from Turkey.
 From Azerbaijanis to Uzbeks to Uyghurs, the ethnolinguistic diversity of Turkic peoples is substantial.
 The Turkic world extends from Skopje, Macedonia, in the west to Urumqi, China in the east.
-It is framed by the 35° and 45° north latitudes and includes almost all of Central Asia.
+The 35° and 45° north latitudes frame Turkey and include almost all of Central Asia.

 The region is significant for at least three reasons: